-Wrangler and Cherokee SUVs can leak sometimes.
+Wrangler and Cherokee SUVs are sometimes prone to leaking.
 The main problems are found around the windows and doors.
 You might also notice some excessive wind noise.
 In both cases, the issues are defective seals.
 Thankfully, these aren’t difficult to replace.

 If you have a Wrangler with a removal top, there are problems of their own.
 With that said, it’s something to be expected of anything resembling a convertible.